 November 1, 2016

-BirthNetwork National has joined forces with the Coalition for Improving Maternity Services (CIMS), the national organization most known for creating the Mother-Friendly Childbirth Initiative (MFCI) and ImprovingBirth, the nation's largest maternity care consumer advocacy organization.
+BirthNetwork National has joined forces with the Coalition for Improving Maternity Services (CIMS), the national non-profit organization most known for creating the Mother-Friendly Childbirth Initiative (MFCI) and ImprovingBirth, the nation's largest maternity care consumer advocacy organization.

 Dawn Thompson, the founder of Improving Birth: "We’re incredibly excited about broadening and deepening our work here in the United States.
 We will continue to shed light on pressing issues that affect maternity care like evidence-based are, obstetric violence, informed consent, access to midwifery care, access to vaginal birth after cesarean (VBAC), and racial and economic disparities, while helping local communities make the changes that best work for their own populations.”